ripleymj/routerlab/README.md

 Go to the `IP -> Routes` page and note that you should have a `Connected` route.

 ## Step 2
+At this point, connect Router 2 to Router 3 following the Port 1 to 3 rule, as shown below.
+Visit the pages from Step 1 to see the current state of the network.
+`Interfaces` should show the correct connections. `IP -> Addresses` should show an address on all connected ports. `IP -> Routes` should show several `Connected` routes.

 ![Image02](illustrations/image02.png)

+Now let's discover a small problem with our network.
+Since we only have `Connected` routes, ping will only work over one hop.
+You can ping from Router 1 to 2, 2 to 3, or 3 to 4.
+However, you can't ping over two hops, such as from Router 1 to 3, or 2 to 4.
+Try this!

 ## Step 3
 ![Image03](illustrations/image03.png)